elastic/rally/docs/metrics.rst

 relative-time
 ~~~~~~~~~~~~~

 The relative time in microseconds since the start of the benchmark.
-This is useful for comparing time-series graphs over multiple trials, e.g. you might want to compare the indexing throughput over time across multiple benchmark trials.
+This is useful for comparing time-series graphs over multiple races, e.g. you might want to compare the indexing throughput over time across multiple races.
 Obviously, they should always start at the same (relative) point in time and absolute timestamps are useless for that.

 name, value, unit
 ~~~~~~~~~~~~~~~~~